-In 2017-2018 MDH HOPWA began an integration and coordination of HOPWA services by leveraging Ryan White Part B (HRSA) Housing Services funds at local health departments.
-Use of Ryan White Part B funds allowed for coordination of care and services ensuring program participants' maintained access to HIV care and supportive services available through the Ryan White program in Maryland.
-Ryan White Housing Services provided new resources to our Maryland HOPWA providers deepening the available options to ensure individuals and families received appropriate and immediate housing interventions.
+The MDH Prevention and Health Services Bureau HOPWA program continued its integration and coordination of HOPWA services with local health departments and their Ryan White Part B (HRSA-funded) HIV care services, specifically the Housing Services component.
+Using Ryan White Part B funds furthers coordination of care and services while ensuring program participants maintain access to HIV care and supplemental support services available through Ryan White funded programs in Maryland.
+For instance, a HOPWA program Housing Coordinator not only coordinates with the Ryan White medical case manager to ensure the HOPWA Program beneficiary is seeing an HIV care provider, but also using that linked partnership of funding to refer their HOPWA clients to new resources, deepening the available options to ensure individuals and families received appropriate and immediate housing interventions and wrap around care.